 |Train Route||Duration||Cost||Train Class|

-The nearest train station from the city center is Nanu Oya Railway Station, located 10km away.
-From this station, you can take a 20-min tuk-tuk or bus ride to Nuwara Eliya city center.
+The nearest train station from the city centre is Nanu Oya Railway Station, located 10 km away.
+From this station, you can take a 20-min tuk-tuk or bus ride to Nuwara Eliya city centre.

 Tuk-tuks are easily available outside the railway station, with fares starting at 500 Rs ($2.75).
 If you prefer the bus, you have to walk some 50m to the nearest bus stop.
 Buses pass by every 20 to 30mins and a ticket costs 20 Rs ($0.10).